markkampe/Toys/README.md

    able to click the `Finish` button.
-   Eclipse will make a clone of the selected project into your current workspace, after which you should be able to view, edit, and build the included software.
+   Eclipse will make a clone of the selected project into your current workspace, after which you should be able to view, edit, build and run the included software.

 6. Edit the `Token.java` and `Bag.java` files to add the missing code (which is indicated by **// TODO** comments).
 If you are not yet sure how to code